 TGac Editor, please change the existing text (TGac D2.0, P112L49-61) as below.

 This mode only applies to an AP that supports DL MU-MIMO.
 The AC associated with the EDCAF that is granted an EDCA TXOP becomes the primary AC.
 TXOP sharing is achieved when primary AC traffic is transmitted in an MU PPDU and resources permit traffic from secondary ACs to be included, targeting up to four STAs.
 The inclusion of secondary AC traffic in an MU PPDU shall not increase the duration of the MU PPDU beyond that required to transport the primary AC traffic.
+In addition, each A-MPDU shall contain frames from the same TC of the same AC as defined in 8.6.3 (A-MPDU contents).
 If a destination is targeted by frames in the queues of both the primary AC and at least one secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmissions within a TXOP.
 The decision of which secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope for this specification.

 NOTE—Each A-MPDU shall contain frames from the same AC as defined in 8.6.3 (A-MPDU contents).